 The town has been made famous by the annual July festival ‘Llangollen International Musical Eisteddfod’ established after the Second World War to encourage peace between nations.

-Llangollen Railway travels 10 miles to Corwen along the Dee Valley, an Area of Outstanding Natural Beauty.
+Llangollen Railway travels 10 miles to Corwen along the Dee Valley, one of the National Landscapes (formerly AONB).
 On-board dining is available including Welsh cream tea, picnic, buffet lunches and afternoon tea.
 There is also a Café bar and gift shop at Llangollen Station and a tea room at Carrog Station.
 Group discount offered for 15 or more passengers.
 Discount increases if more than 35.
 Free admission for coach driver or tour guide.

 Other things to do include: